BatchClayderman/DEC-AI-Literacy-Course/README.md

 #### M6Q3: How do AI-augmented professionals utilise AI in their workflows?
 Choose only ONE best answer.

 - A. They expect AI to solve all problems without human input.
-- **B. They integrate AI to enhance their capabilities while maintaining human creativity. **
+- **B. They integrate AI to enhance their capabilities while maintaining human creativity**.
 - C. They ignore AI tools entirely and rely on traditional methods.
 - D. They use AI for basic tasks but avoid applying it to complex problem-solving.